My Thoughts on the Nose Frida Nasal Aspirator

 The Nose Frida

-• COMFORTABLE + NON-INVASIVE: NoseFrida creates a seal with the outside of the baby’s nostril for...
+• COMFY + GENTLE: The NoseFrida SnotSucker creates a gentle seal with the baby's nostril exterior,...

 The truth is, as much research as you may do into different nasal aspirators, sucking your baby’s snot is never going to be a fun experience.
 My children hated nasal aspirators of any kind, but I found them to be a necessary evil when breathing was a concern.